-The site is not at risk of pluvial flooding according to the My Plan OPW Flood Map and National Flood Hazard Map.
+There is no area inside the site boundary being at risk of pluvial flooding according to the My Plan OPW Flood Map and National Flood Hazard Map.
 There is no evidence of seasonal flooding within the site boundary.
-Figure 2.0 includes the topographical map for the site.
-The topographical map show that any accumulation of surface water is likely to drain naturally towards the southwest boundary.
+Figures 2 & 3 includes the topographical map for the site.
+The topographical map show that any accumulation of surface water is likely to drain naturally towards the northwest boundary.